 The National Trust for Scotland cares for 129 heritage properties ranging from castles and country houses to modest cottages and mills.
 Detailed information on each property is available here.

-We are simply delighted to announce that our 8th Annual Gala and Auction – A Celebration of Scotland’s Treasures 2015 – which was held on on Thursday, April 9, 2015, at the beautiful Metropolitan Club in NYC – was our most successful fundraising gala to date.
-Thanks to the incredible dedication and generosity of our donors, supporters, and sponsors, the sold-out event grossed almost $400,000.
+Photographs and an account of all the festivities at A Celebration of Scotland’s Treasures 2015 are available on the EVENT PAGE.
+Thanks to the incredible dedication and generosity of our donors, supporters, and sponsors, the sold-out event raised a record amount of money for the Foundation.
 Net proceeds from the event protect heritage properties, countryside, artifacts and other gems cared for by the National Trust for Scotland.
 DOWNLOAD OUR EVENT PRESS RELEASE HERE.

 Each year, around two-million visitors are welcomed to Trust properties to experience the best of Scotland’s past, present, and future.
 A further two-million visitors explore the islands, beaches, mountains, and nature preserves that are protected by the Trust.